cockroachdb/docs/v22.2/ui-insights-page.md

 {% include {{ page.version.version }}/ui/admin-access.md %}

-The **Insights** page provides insights into and actions you can take to improve the performance of your application.
+{% include_cached new-in.html version="v22.2" %}  The **Insights** page exposes problems that CockroachDB has detected in your workloads and schemas.
+The page also offers recommendations to improve the performance of your workloads.

-{% include_cached new-in.html version="v22.2" %} The **Insights** page  of the DB Console helps you:
+The **Insights** page helps you:

 - Identify high latency [SQL transactions](transactions.html) and [SQL statements](sql-statements.html).
 - Identify SQL statements with [high retry counts](transactions.html#automatic-retries), [slow execution](query-behavior-troubleshooting.html#identify-slow-queries), or [suboptimal plans](cost-based-optimizer.html).
-- Identify [Indexes](indexes.html) that should be created, altered, replaced, or dropped to achieve read and write performance objectives.
+- Identify [Indexes](indexes.html) that should be created, altered, replaced, or dropped to improve performance.

 ## Workload Insights tab

-The Workload Insights tab displays insights related to transaction and statement executions.
+The **Workload Insights** tab displays insights related to transaction and statement executions.

 ### Transaction Executions view

 To display this view, click **Insights** in the left-hand navigation of the DB Console.
-The **Workload Insights > Transaction Executions** view is selected.

 The **Transaction Executions** view provides an overview of all transaction executions that have been flagged with insights.